1,000+ Opportunities

 This applies to all staff, volunteers, contractors, and residents of the Department of Corrections.
 Powered by Plone & Python

-Based on current listing details, eligibility includes: Communities providing services to youth at risk for juvenile delinquency, victimization, and juvenile justice system involvement in Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Communities providing services to youth at risk for juvenile delinquency, victimization, and juvenile justice system involvement in Kansas.
+Confirm the full requirements in the official notice before applying.